 Fee applications aren’t hard

 Filing fee applications is central to sustaining an above-average consumer bankruptcy practice.
 I’ve said that again and again.
 Yet somehow, the thought that drafting a fee application is difficult persists among bankruptcy practitioners.
+You can contact these bankruptcy attorneys who can help in making postnuptial agreements that can save you from bankruptcy and help you in retaining your property even after a divorce.

 So, here’s a real world example of a fee application with a 700 word narrative that netted $21K over and above the no-look fee.
 On top of that, the bankruptcy judge noted the effort was “truly exceptional work”.